bondarevv23/itmo_paradigms/README.md

 ### Java Script
 1. [functional expression](javascript-solutions/functionalExpression.js): set of functions for representing and evaluating expressions with three variables
-2. [objext expression](javascript-solutions/objextExpression.js): classes for representing and evaluating expressions with three variables. parser for prefix representation of expressions and error handling during parsing of expressions
+2. [object expression](javascript-solutions/objectExpression.js): classes for representing and evaluating expressions with three variables. parser for prefix representation of expressions and error handling during parsing of expressions

 ### Clojure
 1. [linear algebra](clojure-solutions/linear.clj):